• Skip to primary navigation

 Video Clip of the above circuit in operational mode:

-In the following article we will earn how to build a simple LED chaser circuit with a push pull or reverse forward sequencing effect, and also in the later part of the article we will learn how this simple LED chaser cold be upgraded to a 100 to 200 LED laser circuit with a reverse forward LED sequencing effect.
+The 7th concept below explains how to build a simple LED chaser circuit with a push pull or reverse forward sequencing effect.
+Also, in the later part of the article I have explained how this simple LED chaser could be upgraded to a 100 to 200 LED laser circuit with a reverse forward LED sequencing effect.

 Introduction